pl453s/linux-mint-gnome/README.md

 I'm not afiliated with Linux Mint, this is a "fan-made" distribution without any pretension.

-This distribution embedded 'dash-to-panel', 'dash-to-dock' and others Gnome extensions.
+This distribution embed 'dash-to-panel', 'dash-to-dock' and others Gnome extensions.

 On first login, you can choose between a 'panel style' (Windows like), a 'dock style' (MacOS like) or a 'dash style' (Gnome default).